-Air traffic control staff have returned to work at Jomo Kenyatta International Airport (JKIA) after the Kenya Aviation Workers Union (KAWU) signed a return‑to‑work formula.
+Air traffic control staff resumed duties at Jomo Kenyatta International Airport (JKIA) after the Kenya Aviation Workers Union (KAWU) signed a return‑to‑work formula with the Kenya Civil Aviation Authority (KCAA) and the Kenya Airports Authority (KAA) on Tuesday.

-Passengers are urged to check directly with their airlines for updated schedules as services normalize.
+The move restored operations at Kenya’s busiest airport, with flights gradually resuming nationwide.
+Passengers are advised to check directly with their airlines for updated schedules as services normalize.

 Strike ends as Kenya Aviation Workers Union signs a return-to-work formula, restoring operations at JKIA.